scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 #### Using a stream:
-With raw streams, we need to handle backpressure ourselves.
+With raw streams, you need to handle backpressure yourself.
 ```ts
 export default function() {
     const out = new PassThrough()